klum-dsl/klum-ast/README.md

 Future plans:

 - automatic validation of generated objects
-- Map keys should not be restricted to Strings
+- Map keys should not be restricted to Strings (esp enums would be useful)
 - Eclipse dsld
 - owner references
-- strip common suffixes from alternative names
+- strip common suffixes from alternative names (MavenProject, GradleProject -> maven, gradle)
 - allow custom names for alternatives
 - syntactic sugar for reuse (something like <<, which unfortunately does not work)
 - Ability to clone elements on reuse